 Exploration Park sensory garden and slide tower — Katy, TX

-Good to know: water cycle play area, sensory garden, musical bridge, slide tower, hill slide, covered pavilion, fenced, restrooms.
+Good to know: sensory garden, musical bridge, slide tower, hill slide, covered pavilion, fenced.

 Parent tip: The park is completely fenced with a single entry point — ideal for families with toddlers who tend to wander.
 Open daylight hours.
 No splash pad, but the interactive water play area has spray elements in summer.